cloudify-community/blueprint-examples/docker/README.md

  * docker_host: ip of vm with docker installed.
  * docker_user: username for ssh to the vm(centos/ubuntu)

- In order to sse that the example works:
+ In order to see that the example works:
   1. You can enter your aws console and see that a VM was created.
-  2. Look in docker_terraform_container node instance and see the "run_result" runtime property(check that terraform was installed).
+  2. Look in docker_terraform_container node instance and see the "run_result" runtime property(check terraform execution result).